by Jonas E. Alexis

-Gregory certainly needs to pick up a copy of Hegel’s Lectures on History and realize that double standards always come back to hunt their creators.
+Gregory certainly needs to pick up a copy of Hegel’s Lectures on History and realize that double standards always come back to haunt their creators.
 Why?

 But the chicken once again had suddenly come home to roost.
 It was discovered that the Obama administration spied on Israel.
 Israeli puppets and Jewish Neocons were on the front line saying that this was an unpardonable sin.
 Jewish Neocon Jonathan S. Tobin of Commentary declared then that “Obama crosses the line on spying.”

 Commentary has produced hundreds of articles over the past few years denouncing Snowden as a traitor to America and declaring that spying on virtually every single American is a moral right.
 But when the same program spies on Israel, all of a sudden those same Jewish Neocons lose their minds.